ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

 In the near term, there are a number of steps, listed below that those deploying NFSv4 servers can take to mitigate these weaknesses.
-These steps are outside the scope of the NFSv4 protocols and implementors only role with regard to them is to make it clear that these weaknesses exist and generally require mitigation.
+These steps are outside the scope of the NFSv4 protocols and implementers only role with regard to them is to make it clear that these weaknesses exist and generally require mitigation.